 If the application form and all supporting documents are too big to email, we would advise you to contact us in order to determine the most appropriate method for submitting the application.
 We may need additional copies of the marine licence application and supporting documents for consultation purposes.
 These can be either hard copies or CD copies.
 We would advise you to contact us prior to submitting a large number of hard copies in order to decide the most appropriate method.

 Applications must be accompanied by the relevant fee.
-Please see our fees and charges page for information on our charges.
+Please see our fees and charges page.

 We will not begin processing an application until the correct fee has been paid.